uvipabz/E-Commerce-platform/README.md

 You will also see any lint errors in the console.

-### For the Machine Leaarning
+### For the Machine Learning
-Extract the ML file in to Backend folder.\
+Extract the "ML" file in to Backend folder.\
 Using terminal go to the ML folder inside backend folder.\
 Install requirments using "pip install -r requirments.txt"\
 Then type "python app.py" to run the app.